 Kū Kanaka/Stand Tall (US, 2016), Documentary Short (28 minutes)

 When 15-year-old Kanalu Young takes a dive into shallow water, he becomes quadriplegic, paralyzed from the neck down.
 Angry and defiant through months of rehabilitation, he begins to change when he learns the Hawaiian language, and discovers an untold story of Hawaiian history.

 Stopgap in Stop Motion (UK, 2017), Animated Short (5 minutes)

 Photographs of performers in a disabled and non-disabled dance company come to life.
 The individual artists dance out of the photos and across table tops until the whole company meets and performs in unison.

 As always, Superfest will be furnished with a wide range of accessible accommodations: audio description, open captions, ASL interpretation, audience-integrated wheelchair seating, close-up seating for people with low vision or who are deaf or hard of hearing, a chemical free and scent free area set back from rest of audience, a place to retreat, gender neutral restrooms, easy access to public transportation including BART and MUNI, and ramp access to the stage.

-This year’s Music Camp will be led by our very own Masceo Williams and Lawrence Brown as co-directors.
 Students will learn the hallmarks of blind musicianship including individual performance practice, song writing, collaboration in an ensemble, and stage etiquette and performance in a house band.
 We’ll work with braille music and gain proficiency in accessible recording.
 Students will be coached on a range of instruments including vocals, guitar, drums/percussion, and piano, and gain valuable insight from guest speakers.
-We’ll finish off the weekend with a performance in our Redwood Grove Theater.
+We’ll finish off the weekend with a performance.